-During the first trimester, pregnant women tend to sleep a lot due to the rise in the levels of progesterone and HCG which may cause tiredness and sleepy feeling continuously.
-Use this period to get into the habit of sleeping on your side.
+During the first trimester, pregnant women tend to sleep more.
+This is because progesterone and HCG levels have increased.
+Make the most of this time to get the habit of sleeping on your side.

-What sleeping positions should you avoid during your pregnancy?
+Which sleeping positions should you avoid when pregnant?

-Sleeping on your back: Sleeping on your back causes the entire weight of your uterus to rest on the spine, back muscles, intestines and major blood vessels.
-Backache, indigestion, breathing difficulties and low blood pressure may occur.
-This is due to the pressure on the large vein or vena cava.
+Sleeping on your back: Sleeping on your back throws the whole weight of the uterus on your spine, back muscles, intestines, and major blood vessels.
+Backache, indigestion, breathing difficulties, and low blood pressure are all possible side effects.
+This is due to the pressure that builds up in the large vein known as the vena cava.

 What are the best sleeping positions during your pregnancy?

-Lying on your side with knees bent is the most comfortable position during your pregnancy.
-Actually, sleeping on your left side may benefit you and your baby.
-It keeps the baby's weight from applying pressure to the large vein that carries blood back to the heart from your feet and legs which improves the blood flow to the placenta.
-Don’t get worried if you might roll over onto your back or right side during the night.
-Most likely, your body won't shift during third trimester into the back position because it will be too uncomfortable.
+The most comfortable position during pregnancy is laying on your side with your knees bent.
+Indeed, sleeping on your left side may benefit both you and your baby.
+It keeps the baby's weight from placing pressure on the large vein that returns blood from your feet and legs to the heart, improving blood flow to the placenta.
+Don't be alarmed if you find yourself rolling onto your back or right side throughout the night.
+Your body will most likely not roll into the back position throughout the third trimester because it will be too uncomfortable.

-- Avoid coffee, soda and tea as much as possible at night.
+Coffee, soda, and tea should be avoided as much as possible at night.

-- Avoid drinking a lot or eating your meal before getting to bed.
-Have a small dinner and drink plenty of water during day time.
+Avoid drinking or eating a large meal before going to bed.
+Have a light dinner and drink plenty of water.

-- Pillows!
-They are very efficient and important.
-The only disadvantage is that you have to wake up and arrange them if you flip over to the other side.
-You can use them to support your belly or your back, between your knees for aching hips, and under your head!
+Pillows!
+They are quite effective and necessary.
+The only issue is that if you roll over to the other side, you'll have to wake up and rearrange them.
+They can be used to support your stomach or back, between your knees to relieve hip pain, or even under your head!

-Don’t worry, all pregnant women will get used to a comfortable sleeping position which will provide them a peaceful and calm night!
+Don't worry, all pregnant women will get acclimated to a pleasant sleeping position that will allow them to sleep peacefully and calmly!